Powerlearnproject/se-day1-assignment-akinwale2/README.md

 Prompt engineering is like creating a special recipe for your robot.
 Just like a recipe tells you exactly what ingredients to use and how to mix them to bake a delicious cake, a prompt tells the robot exactly what information you need and how you want it presented.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

+To craft effective prompts, be clear, specific and concise. prompt engineering helps avoid that by making your questions clear and specific so that AI understands exactly what you need. prompt engineering is used in many real world applications like chatbots,virtual assistants and content generation tools. it helps improve the interaction between humans and AI.
+The best way to get better at prompt engineering is to practice.
+Try crafting different prompts and see how the AI responds and don't forget to ask feedback from peers or mentors